javier-tarazaga/ethereum-test/README.md

 ### Ethereum Test

-This is a sample project to be used to test the superblocks.com platform.
+This is a sample project to be used to test the superblocks.com platform